Nancy Lacore: Activities

 After returning from Afghanistan in 2012, she started volunteering for Wounded Wear, a Chesapeake-based nonprofit that helps families of service members who were killed or seriously injured.
 She later joined the organization's board.

-She is known for awareness raising activities.
-In 2014, she established ‘Valor Knows No Gender: Run to Remember’: a 160-mile run, in 160 hours, for the 160 female veterans who died while serving in Iraq and Afghanistan.
+In 2014, she established "Valor Knows No Gender: Run to Remember", a 160-mile run, in 160 hours, for the 160 female veterans who died while serving in Iraq and Afghanistan.
 In 2018, she joined the Women's Panel Event in Djibouti, dedicated to Women's History Month and International Women's Day.

+2026 U.S. House of Representatives campaign

+In January 2026, Lacore announced her candidacy for the Democratic nomination in South Carolina's 1st congressional district for the 2026 United States House of Representatives elections in South Carolina, a seat occupied by Republican Nancy Mace.
+Lacore achieved the highest number of votes, 36.5%, in the 9 June primary election, advancing to a run-off against Mac Deford.

+After narrowly defeating Deford 52-48 in the 23 June runoff, Lacore became the Democratic nominee for the South Carolina 1st congressional district seat.

 Awards

-Her personal awards include the Legion of Merit, Defense Meritorious Service Medal, Meritorious Service Medal, Navy Commendation Medal, Navy Achievement Medal, and other campaign and unit commendations.
+Lacore's personal awards include the Legion of Merit, Defense Meritorious Service Medal, Meritorious Service Medal, Navy Commendation Medal, Navy Achievement Medal, and other campaign and unit commendations.
 She accumulated approximately 1300 flight hours in military aircraft.

 Personal life

-Nancy Lacore is married and has 6 children - 5 daughters and a son.
+Lacore is married to Patrick Lacore.
+They have six children – five daughters and a son.